History of the Canal

 The Hatton flight of locks is known locally as the ‘Stairway to Heaven’ because of the hard work involved in the ascent, followed by an easy run to Camp Hill where the workmen were paid.
 (You may be amused to know that the Gota canal in Sweden, which boasts 58 locks as it rises and falls across the countryside, is known as the ‘Divorce Ditch’!)

 Nestled alongside the Hatton Locks, the Award Winning Hatton Arms offers a contemporary and casual drinking and dining experience, serving a superb range of classic cask ales and fresh British food.
 Refurbished back in 2013, guests can enjoy a relaxing meal or drink in a truly special environment that combines traditional and modern design.
 Guests can warm themselves in front of an open fire or dine alfresco and take in the breath-taking views of the ‘stairway to heaven’ A perfect place to relax and enjoy simple, yet beautiful food and drink.

 Hatton locks cafe

-By car – there is pay & display car parking just over the bridge from our Hatton Locks offices.
-For details go the local .
+By car – there is pay & display car parking just over the bridge from the Hatton Locks offices.

-By train – if you start a walk at the top of the flight then get of at Hatton Station.
+By train – if you start a walk at the top of the flight then get off at Hatton Station.
 From the bottom the nearest station is Warwick Parkway